Download & Other Tools

 Trends in English proficiency and primary languages spoken among children and families can be useful in projecting potential needs and planning appropriate services in health care, education, child care, and other settings.
 For example, quality health care requires effective communication between families and providers.
 Research shows that children in families with a primary language other than English experience disparities in health status, quality of health care services, and access to care, compared to children with English as a primary household language (1).
 Academically, children with limited English proficiency tend to have lower test scores than their native English-speaking peers.
 English Learners face the challenge of mastering content presented in the school curriculum at the same time they learn a new language (2, 3, 4).
 These circumstances create exceptional challenges for later educational attainment and socioeconomic success.

 California’s public school system is charged with serving a diverse student body.
-In 2010-11, more than 2.3 million California students (37%) spoke a language other than English at home (3); this far exceeds the national estimate of 22% in 2010 (5).
-Sixty different primary languages are reported among California students classified as English Learners (6).
+In 2012-13, more than 2.6 million California students (43%) spoke a language other than English at home (3); this far exceeds the national estimate of 21% in 2012 (5).
+More than sixty different primary languages are reported among California students classified as English Learners (6).
 To ensure that children with limited English proficiency reach their maximum academic and health potential, it is critical for California’s education, health, social service, and community systems to be adequately prepared to meet the needs of the state’s increasingly diverse child and family population.

 For more information on English Learners please see kidsdata.org’s Research & Links section.